BioDT/uc-CWR/README.md

 ## CAPFITOGEN

-As an addition to ModGP, you can run two of Capfitogen's most useful tools: ELC maps and Complementa maps to visualise overlap with protected areas.
+As an addition to ModGP, you can run two of [Capfitogen](https://www.capfitogen.net/en/)'s most useful tools: [ecogeographic land characterization (ELC) maps](https://www.capfitogen.net/en/tools/elc-mapas/) and [Complementa](https://www.capfitogen.net/en/tools/complementa/) maps to visualise overlap with protected areas.
-Because a lot of variables will be downloaded, the total memory requirements may be too large for most personal computers.
+Because a lot of variables will be downloaded and processed, the total memory requirements may be too large for most personal computers.
 Try with a subset of the data if necessary.

 NB!
 After cloning this repository, you need to clone Capfitogen (a submodule) as well with `git submodule update --init`.

 Alternative ways of running the capfitogen capabilities:

 - To run our version of CAPFITOGEN in [RStudio](https://posit.co/downloads/), open `capfitogen_master.R` and execute the code, changing inputs like species name and other parameters.
 The script guides you through the whole process.

-- To run on LUMI: obtain interactive session:
-   `srun -p small --nodes=1 --ntasks-per-node=1 --mem=8G -t 4:00:00 --pty bash`
-   and execute the workflow:
-   `singularity run --bind $PWD cwr_0.2.0.sif capfitogen_master.R`
+After changing the species name, you can run the whole script as a background job if desired.

+- To run on LUMI (assumes access to LUMI and the project): Fetch the container (step 2 from ModGP above), then submit the job for a desired species (e.g. Lathyrus):

+       sbatch submit_capfitogen_prep_lumi.sh Lathyrus
+       sbatch submit_capfitogen_exec_lumi.sh Lathyrus